 Building a Talent Pipeline is Just like Flossing

 Dental hygiene is just like talent pipeline’s in that the strategy is a preventative one.
 Finding and recruiting great talent at your company will never be going away.
 It happens on occasion, and when that time comes, recruiters and hiring managers who take a strategic approach to building their pipeline of candidates before an opening comes to fruition make for happier employees, managers and recruiters because there are time for things like expectations and understanding.

 Recruiting and staffing numbers are a moving targeting making scaling a priority.
 Scaling in situations when it comes your talent pipeline are certainly a concern as I mentioned when your staffing numbers for the upcoming year or quarter are constantly fluctuating.
 This fluctuation is the reason that recruiting teams should really consider an ongoing recruitment funnel regardless if there is a job opening now or at a future point in time at your company.

-- Make candidate pipeline building a regular part of your strategy because we are in fact “always recruiting” and must of our position openings are cyclical, predictable and yet ever changing.
+- Make constructing a candidate pipeline a regular component of your plan because we are in fact “always recruiting” and must of our position openings are cyclical, predictable and yet ever changing.